PSP-Archive/docs/homebrew-lib/testing-guidelines.md

 Homebrew games, apps and emulators will be stored on the Internet Archive for future preservation.

 To add new homebrews to the PSP collection:
-- 1. Set up an account on archive.org, if you don't have one already;
+1. Set up an account on archive.org, if you don't have one already;
-- 2. Through the online uploader, drag the homebrew files onto the page.
+1. Through the online uploader, drag the homebrew files onto the page.
 Make sure to add a screenshot of the homebrew as a separate file (outside the main folder) so that it will be shown as a cover for the item.
 You can most easily take the screenshot through PPSSPP, or any other emulator.
-- 3. Enter the metadata in the interface as follows:
+1. Enter the metadata in the interface as follows:
--- a.
-Page Title: the name of the game or application; -- b.
-Page URL: you can leave the default one;
+	1. Page Title: the name of the game or application;
+	1. Page URL: you can leave the default one;
--- c.
-Description: a short description of the item's content (e.g. "Homebrew puzzle game for the PlayStation Portable").
+	1. Description: a short description of the item's content (e.g. "Homebrew puzzle game for the PlayStation Portable").
--- d.
-Subject Tags: always add "playstation portable, homebrew" (without quote marks), plus any optional tags you feel might be relevant;
+	1. Subject Tags: always add "playstation portable, homebrew" (without quote marks), plus any optional tags you feel might be relevant;
--- e.
-Creator: if not mentioned in a readme file in the package, try to locate it within the game/app itself.
+	1. Creator: if not mentioned in a readme file in the package, try to locate it within the game/app itself.
 If there are many authors, credit goes to the team as a whole, or the lead creator (e.g. HomebrewDude et al).
 Only if there is no mention of the creators at all, fill this field with "Unknown".
--- f.
-Date: only add it if the original release date (at least the year) is known with any accuracy, otherwise leave blank.
+	1. Date: only add it if the original release date (at least the year) is known with any accuracy, otherwise leave blank.
--- g.
-Collection: "psp-homebrew-library" (for authorized users); otherwise "Community Software" with the tags included so it will be later categorized in PlayStation Portable Library: Homebrews
+	1. Collection: "psp-homebrew-library" (for authorized users); otherwise "Community Software" with the tags included so it will be later categorized in PlayStation Portable Library: Homebrews
--- h.
-Language: optional; as 90% of homebrew apps are released in English, it might make sense to fill this field only if the app is in a different language.
+	1. Language: optional; as 90% of homebrew apps are released in English, it might make sense to fill this field only if the app is in a different language.
--- i.
-License: whichever license is mentioned in the app's readme file.
-If none is mentioned, default to Public Domain -- j.
-More Options:
+	1. License: whichever license is mentioned in the app's readme file.
+If none is mentioned, default to Public Domain
+	1. More Options:
---- j1. version: the version number of the release (only if mentioned, do not add if you have to guess it).
+		1. version: the version number of the release (only if mentioned, do not add if you have to guess it).
---- j2. category: one of 'Game', 'App', 'Emulator'.
+		1. category: one of 'Game', 'App', 'Emulator'.

 ------------------------------------------------------------------------------------------------------------